Feeling Needed vs Wanted in Polyamory

 Needing your partner isn't inherently a bad thing of course - we are social creatures and interdependence is healthy, and most people do need other people socially, financially, or otherwise.
 But what ISN'T healthy is viewing your value to your partner purely based on what benefits you give them, and requiring them to depend on you in order to feel loved.
 "If they need me to survive, then they'll never leave me and I can feel secure" is toxic thinking.

 Your partner(s) can leave you at any time, for any reason.
 And guess what?
 That's a good thing!
 You don't want to be in a relationship with someone who feels trapped or who doesn't genuinely want to be there.
 You deserve someone who chooses you.
 I give my partners the freedom to leave, because it means that much more to me when they still choose to stay.
+I don't want someone to need me in a relationship.
+I want someone to want me.
+To be desired and chosen when someone has the freedom not to do so is what feels most valuable to me.
 They may need me, but more importantly, they want me - and that's beautiful.

 My past self needed to hear this, so I’m saying this for anyone else who needs it: you carry inherent worth and value as a person.
 You don’t need to do things to earn or win love from others, and you don’t need to serve people to be deserving of love.
 When you let go of the idea that you need to be needed in order for people to want to have you around, you learn to accept love that is being given freely.